 Here at Malvern Link with Cowleigh (MLWC) we’re members of Inclusive Church.
 In fact, I’d go as far to say that we’re proud members of Inclusive Church.
 However, we see inclusion not as a destination, but as a continual journey.

-I’d like to go one stage further though and argue that we need to move beyond inclusion – to belonging.
-Feeling included is great, but its not quite as a good as belonging.
+I’d like to go one stage further though and argue that we need to move beyond inclusion, to belonging.
+Feeling included is great, but it’s not quite as a good as belonging.
 Belonging means that you’re home.
-Our aim at the moment is to find ways of being church during this current crisis of Covid-19 – more and more people in Malvern are watching our church services online.
-Yet our priority needs to be finding ways of not just connecting with those people, but with helping them feel they belong.
+Our aim at the moment is to find ways of being church during this current Covid-19 crisis – and more and more people in Malvern are watching our church services online.
+Yet our priority needs to be finding ways of not just connecting with those people, but helping them feel that they belong.

 Maybe you’d like to join us on this journey?

 Meet the team